theartful/broadcast_queue/README.md

 ## Use

-Just copy "broadcast_queue.h" into your application and you're good to go.

-Alternatively, you can use CMake by adding these lines into your CMakeLists.txt file:
+Add the following lines to your CMakeLists.txt file:
 ```cmake
 include(FetchContent)